An automatic number plate recognition (ANPR) system is now in place at Colchester Hospital, meaning you now only pay for the time you are here.

 Anyone with questions about parking at Colchester Hospital can email email@example.com

-- Visiting restrictions remain in place at the hospital to keep everyone safe during the Coronavirus (COVID-19) pandemic.
+- Visiting restrictions remain in place at the hospital to keep everyone safe during the COVID-19 pandemic.

 Please use the drop down boxes below for more information about parking at this site.